 montenegro fish

-• You can take your catch with you.
+• You can take your catch home.

-• They fish in two main ways:
+• They fish using two main methods:

 everything about fishing in montenegro prices